mccarthy17mark/mccarthy17mark.github.io/_tutorials/deltaEpsilonLimitDefinition.md

 1. The limit evaluates to $L = \pm \infty$
 1. The limit is evaluated at $x = \pm \infty$

 For both of these situations our solution is to replace the offending idea with saying that it is larger than any arbitrarily large finite integer.
+If you give me some outrageously large value that you want my $f(x)$ to surpass (or if you want my $f(x)$ to be within some outrageously small range of the limit), then I can choose some outrageously large number that restricts $x$ (or an outrageously small range about $c$ to restrict $x$) so that your condition is satisfied for all the remaining values of $x$.

-This is what this looks like for the positive infinities:
+This is what this looks like in more technical language for the positive infinities:

-Suppose, for any $N > 0$ there exists a $M > 0$ such that for all the values of $x$ statisfying the following
+Suppose, for any $N$ there exists a $M$ such that for all the values of $x$ statisfying the following

 $$ x > M $$